-Each cooking area is equipped with 3 low temperature settings (Fig. 2.9):
+Each cooking area is equipped with 3 low temperature settings:

-- L1 will maintain a temperature of about 108 °F (42 °C) ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 158 °F (70 °C) ideal for keeping food warm, once it is cooked. - L3 will maintain a temperature of about 201.2 °F (94 °C) ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).
+- L1 will maintain a temperature of about 108 °F (42 °C) ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 158°F (70°C) ideal for keeping food warm once it is cooked. - L3 will maintain a temperature of about 201.2 °F (94 °C) ideal for simmering (bring the pan to the boil and then select L3 to keep soups, sauces, stews, etc at an optimal simmer).

 The maximum time this setting can be used is 2 hours, after which the cooktop will switch off automatically.
+If required, you can immediately restart the Low Temperature function by reactivating L1, L2 or L3.
 To increase the heat, just turn the control knob to the required level.